MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: Conclusions

-\item that a wide range of applications lead naturally to problems defined via density with respect to a Gaussian random field prior, or variants on this structure;
+\begin{itemize} \item A wide range of applications lead naturally to problems defined via density with respect to a Gaussian random field reference measure, or variants on this structure.

-\item that designing MCMC methods on function space, and then discretizing, produces better insight into algorithm design than discretizing and then applying MCMC methods;
+\item Designing MCMC methods on function space, and then discretizing the nonparametric problem, produces better insight into algorithm design than discretizing the nonparametric problem and then applying standard MCMC methods.

+\item The transferable idea underlying all the methods is that, in the purely Gaussian case when only the reference measure is sampled, the resulting MCMC method should accept with probability one; such methods may be identified by time-discretization of certain stochastic dynamical systems which preserve the Gaussian reference measure.

-\item in particular we have highlighted new random walk, Langevin and Hybrid Monte Carlo Metropolis-type methods, appropriate for problems where the posterior distribution has density with respect to a Gaussian prior, all of which can be implemented by means of small modifications of existing codes;
+\item Using this methodology, we have highlighted new random walk, Langevin and Hybrid Monte Carlo Metropolis-type methods, appropriate for problems where the posterior distribution has density with respect to a Gaussian prior, all of which can be implemented by means of small modifications of existing codes.

-\item we have applied these MCMC methods to a range of problems, demonstrating their efficacy in comparison with standard methods, and shown their flexibility with respect to the incorporation of standard ideas from MCMC technology such as Gibbs sampling and estimation of noise precision through conjugate Gamma priors;
+\item We have applied these MCMC methods to a range of problems, demonstrating their efficacy in comparison with standard methods, and shown their flexibility with respect to the incorporation of standard ideas from MCMC technology such as Gibbs sampling and estimation of noise precision through conjugate Gamma priors.

-\item we have pointed to the emerging body of theoretical literature which substantiates the desirable properties of the algorithms we have highlighted here.
+\item We have pointed to the emerging body of theoretical literature which substantiates the desirable properties of the algorithms we have highlighted here. \end{itemize}